 Shriners Hospital for Children

-Shriners Hospital for Children in Minneapolis takes a “multidisciplinary team approach” when it comes to cerebral palsy treatment, according to its website.
-What this means is that several medical professionals come together as a team to help children with cerebral palsy.
+According to its website, Shriners Hospital for Children in Minneapolis takes a “multidisciplinary team approach” when it comes to cerebral palsy treatment.
+This means that several medical professionals come together as a team to help children with cerebral palsy.
 The medical team consists of a physician, nurse, physical therapist, social worker, orthotist, occupational therapist, and dietician.

 The Minneapolis hospital also specializes in orthopedics.